jamesmontemagno/CurrentActivityPlugin/README.md

 ### Application Level

-1. Add a new C# class file in you project called "MainApplication.cs".
+1. Add a new C# class file in your project called "MainApplication.cs".
-2. Override the OnCreate method and call the `Init` method
+2. Override the `OnCreate` method and call the `Init` method

 ```csharp
 #if DEBUG